cvmfs/doc-cvmfs/cpt-releasenotes.rst

 configuration format, which should greatly simplify the initial setup of the repository gateway in a large number of cases.
 Please consult the updated repository gateway documentation: :ref:`cpt_repository_gateway`.

+This release also includes an experimental preview of the new notification system.
+Please consult the relevant documentation page for more details:
+:ref:`cpt_notification_system`.